drwave/usd-sketchup/README.md

 ```

 Copying the plug-in to the directory makes it very easy to debug the plug-in, as you can launch SketchUp Pro from inside of Xcode, set breakpoints in your plug-in, etc. Very handy when doing development.

+#### 6. Build the USD SketchUp exporter command line app

+Launch Xcode on the [project file](https://github.com/drwave/usd-sketchup/tree/master/usd-sketchup.xcodeproj).
+You may need to fix up various things in the Xcode file that are specific to your build if you have changed them (i.e. installed USD in a different location, have a different version of SketchUp installed, etc.).

 Contributing